Tampines: Community services

-Tampines Regional Library, the first regional public library in Singapore, was initially located along Tampines Avenue 7 and officially opened on 3 December 1994.
+Tampines Library, the first regional public library in Singapore, was initially located along Tampines Avenue 7 and officially opened on 3 December 1994.
 It served as a "prototype library" to test new services and features before their implementation at other branch libraries.
-It was converted into a cybersecurity facility called Tachyon @ 31 in September 2023.
+It was converted into a cybersecurity facility called Tachyon@31 in September 2023.

 The library was relocated to Our Tampines Hub in 2017, an integrated community and lifestyle hub.
 This new location continues to serve the eastern part of Singapore, offering expanded facilities and services.
 The library's initial concept was to be a "library of the future," aligning with the Library 2000 Review Committee's vision.

 Tampines has six community clubs, which are managed by the People's Association and provide a wide range of services.
 Among them, Tampines Central Community Club is housed within Our Tampines Hub.
 These community clubs are common spaces for residents to come together, and they occasionally provide information from the government on national policies through events and booths.

 Healthcare

 Changi General Hospital (CGH) is a major restructured hospital operated by SingHealth in Simei, one of the subzones in the Tampines.
 It is the fourth largest healthcare facility in Singapore, with a capacity of 1,000 beds.
 As Singapore's first purpose-built general hospital, it caters to communities in the East Region of Singapore.
 The hospital houses six specialist centres and encompass a wide range of disciplines, such as cardiology, orthopaedic surgery, and sports medicine.
-In Newsweek's World's Best Specialized Hospitals 2024 ranking, CGH ranks 48th in pulmonology, 69th in neurosurgery, 113rd in orthopedics, and 164th in oncology.
+In Newsweek's World's Best Specialized Hospitals 2024 ranking, CGH ranks 48th in pulmonology, 69th in neurosurgery, 113th in orthopaedics, and 164th in oncology.

 Other healthcare facilities include two polyclinics, with one in Tampines East and the other in Tampines North.
 These polyclinics offer a wide array of health services for residents, from management of chronic diseases to treatment of acute medical conditions.
 Besides the polyclinics, Tampines has several nursing homes and elderly day care centres to support its ageing population.